LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-outline.rst.txt

    -  Hibernate
    -  Thymeleaf templates

-4. **What you’ll have to learn**: In the course of building your project, you’ll have to learn something new.
+4. **What you'll have to learn**: In the course of building your project, you'll have to learn something new.
 Perhaps you want to use data from a public API, or add a bit of JavaScript to make your front-end more interactive.
-If you can’t name the exact technology or technique that you’ll have to learn, you should still be able to describe a problem that you have identified that you don’t currently know how to solve.
+If you can't name the exact technology or technique that you'll have to learn, you should still be able to describe a problem that you have identified that you don't currently know how to solve.

 5. **Project Tracker**: Link to your Trello board here.

-6. **Enable GitHub Issues**: If you haven’t already enabled :ref:`GitHub Issues <github-issues>` do so before submitting this assignment.
-If you haven’t enabled GitHub Issues yet your mentor will not be able to give you feedback on your project!
+6. **Enable GitHub Issues**: If you haven't already enabled :ref:`GitHub Issues <github-issues>` do so before submitting this assignment.
+If you haven't enabled GitHub Issues yet your mentor will not be able to give you feedback on your project!

 Submitting Your Outline